bahlo/arne.me/src/content/blog/plex-on-nixos.md

 cover:
   image: "/blog/plex-on-nixos/cover.jpg"
   alt: "A screenshot of the Plex web interface with the movie Frozen"
-  caption: "The poster art copyright is believed to belong to Disney Enterprises, Inc.."
+  caption: "The poster art copyright belongs to Disney Enterprises, Inc.."
 ---

 A few weeks ago, the hard drive (yes, I know) in my home lab died.